Diebbo/assigment-1-computational-geometry/report/main.typ

 = New parallel merge

 We tried implementing a new version of the parallel merge, which uses a different approach to divide the work among the threads.
 The idea is to use a recursive approach to divide the two arrays into smaller subarrays, until we reach a base case where we can merge the two subarrays sequentially.
-This approach has a better depth, since we can parallelize the selection problem as well.

 ```cpp
 void new_parallel_merge(const std::vector<int> &A, int a_start, int a_end,